 In a speech at the American Enterprise Institute this morning, Chairman Kline said, “We cannot let this process stagnate.
 Waivers or no waivers, we have to change this law.
 And there’s bipartisan support on that.”
-To watch a video of Chairman Kline's remarks, click here
+To watch a video of Chairman Kline's remarks, click here.

-While the Student Success Act and the Encouraging Innovation and Effective Teachers Act are similar to the draft proposals released in early January, there are a few key changes
+While the Student Success Act and the Encouraging Innovation and Effective Teachers Act are similar to the draft proposals released in early January, there are a few key changes in the final legislation:

-A summary of major changes for introduction is available here
+A summary of major changes for introduction is available here.

 # # #